Motivic Modularity of CM K3 Surfaces: Preliminaries

-commutes on a neighborhood of 1 in $k^{\times}_{v}$. \\(ii) The $l$-adic abelian representation $\rho_{l}$ is said to be \textbf{locally algebraic} if it is locally algebraic for all $v|l$. \end{dfn} \begin{thm}\cite[Chapter III-1-Proposition 2]{serre} Let $l$ be a prime.
+(ii) The $l$-adic abelian representation $\rho_{l}$ is said to be \textbf{locally algebraic} if it is locally algebraic at all places $v|l$. \end{dfn} \begin{thm}\cite[Chapter III-1-Proposition 2]{serre} Let $l$ be a prime.
 Fix an isomorphism of fields $\iota : \overline{\mathbb{Q}_{l}}\to \mathbb{C}$.
 Let $k$ be a number field.
 Then there exists a one-to-one correspondence